eduardotks/c_sharp_asp_net_6_web_lanches/README.md

 ### Instalação
 - Clone this repository
 - Open the project in Visual Studio
+- Install the SQL Server, and get the machine name like `NOTETK\\SQLEXPRESS` and change into the file 'appsettings.json'
+- Run the command `Update-Database` in console applications
 - Run the project

 ### Migração do banco de dados